stefexec/gurkens-gadgetry-public/README.md

 - `Gurkwalk` - Bypasses the anti-human plugin on the LO server.
 - `LO Bypasses` - Bypasses the multiple nag/demo-screens on the LO Server.
 - `Packet Logger` - A very basic packet logger.
 - `WorldGuard Bypass` - Easily move inside WorldGuard protected areas.
+Now with FlyKick Bypass!

 ## Commands
 - `CamClip` - Clip to the y coordinate your freecam is pointing at.